 George Makes You Choose

 So how does the course play?
 It's definitely tough, with plenty of forced carries and huge sloping putting surfaces and green surrounds.
-A;though Ballyhack occupies both sides of a two-lane roadway, the two nines are a seamless; just because you move from the front nine to back, the challenge never stops.
+Although Ballyhack occupies both sides of a two-lane roadway, the two nines are a seamless; just because you move from the front nine to back, the challenge never stops.

 "My most obvious design challenge was how I would route the course using the farm that bordered opposite sides of a major secondary road," George said.
 "We solved it by tunneling under the road.
 Upon leaving the clubhouse, players will cross under the road toward the first tee for the front nine, which is routed around and between several major ridges that create the high dune look.
 Between the ridges, there is a beautiful moor that we used as a prominent feature for the first, sixth, seventh and eighth holes."